 For goodness sake, narcissism and other forms of characterological dysfunction have been documented going all the way back to ancient Greek playwrights (maybe earlier — world literature is not my area of expertise).
 Clytemnestra?
 Lady Macbeth?
 Carrie Bradshaw, anyone?
 This is hardly top secret information.

 If you truly understand personality disorders then you won’t have this concern.
 The first rule of being involved with a personality disordered woman or man is, “Don’t tell her or him you think they’re disordered.”
 Now, Lana used the term projection, which would seem to indicate some understanding of that defense mechanism.
 Don’t use your knowledge of personality disorders to label and name-call.
-The point of having this information is to use it in order to protect yourself and any offspring if you decide to a) leave your narcissist, borderline, histrionic or sociopath or b) how to keep things as safe as possible if, for whatever reason, you decide to remain in the relationship.
+The point of having this information is to use it in order to protect yourself and any offspring if you decide to a) leave your narcissist, borderline, histrionic or psychopath or b) keep things as safe as possible if, for whatever reason, you decide to remain in the relationship.

-If you have been abused and tormented by a personality disordered partner, parent, boss, friend, sibling, etc., then you ought to have compassion and empathy for other targets of similar abuse regardless of gender.
+If you’ve been abused and tormented by a personality disordered partner, parent, boss, friend, sibling, etc., then you ought to have compassion and empathy for other targets of abuse regardless of gender.
 I have listened to client audio recordings in which my clients’ raging wives and girlfriends are shrieking and bellowing that my clients are narcissists (along with a plethora of other unintelligible garbage — I swear the rage spittle was shooting through my MacBook Pro speakers), quoting passages from Kim Saeed and Melanie Tonia Evans.
-While I’m unfamiliar with Ms. Saeed’s and Ms. Evan’s respective works, I have a difficult time believing that they advocate this kind of interaction to anyone in their audience who believes that she or he is living with a narcissist or borderline.
+While I’m unfamiliar with Ms. Saeed’s and Ms. Evan’s respective works, I have a difficult time believing that they advocate this kind of interaction to anyone in their audience who believes that she or he is living with a narcissist, psychopath or borderline.

 Same goes for men who read Shrink4Men.
 Ladies, if you arrived to this site because your husband is doing something similar, maybe you’re disordered, maybe you’re not.
 I don’t know.
-What is for certain is that your husband or boyfriend has completely misunderstood the information here or is, at best, hopelessly naive or, at worst, an idiot and possibly disordered himself.
+What’s for certain is that your husband or boyfriend has completely misunderstood the information here or is, at best, hopelessly naive or, at worst, an idiot and possibly disordered himself.

 If you truly understand what it means to have a personality disorder then you also understand the disordered person is highly unlikely to change and that the smartest thing you can do is get out as quickly and cleanly as possible.
 Will the narcissist or borderline continue to project, gaslight and smear campaign?
 Of course.
 But once you’re far enough away, who cares?
 Unless she or he can cause you career damage or alienate shared children, let them have the mutual friends.
 Let them have the last word.
 Go No Contact and rock on.